earldouglas/sbt-war/README.md

 # xsbt-web-plugin

-xsbt-web-plugin is tool for building J2EE Web applications in Scala and Java.
+xsbt-web-plugin is tool for building J2EE Web applications in Scala.

 ## Features